ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 ## Avoid asking users to upload files

+Uploading files involves a number of challenging interactions like:

+- such as scanning or taking a photo
+- transfering it onto a device
-Uploading files involves a tricky number of interactions such as scanning or taking a photo, putting it on the computer, selecting it from the file system and waiting for it to be uploaded.
-For these reasons, try not to ask users to upload files where ever possible.
+- selecting it from the file system
+- waiting for it to be uploaded

+For these reasons, try not to ask users to upload files whereever possible.

 ## Accept multiple file types